QubesOS/qubes-doc/user/how-to-guides/how-to-organize-your-qubes.md

   able to actually *use* your computer efficiently to do the things you need to do.
-For example, if you immediately try to jump into doing everything in [disposables](/doc/how-to-use-disposables/) and find yourself constantly losing working (e.g., because you forget to transfer it out before the disposable self-destructs), then that's a big problem!
+For example, if you immediately try to jump into doing everything in [disposables](/doc/how-to-use-disposables/) and find yourself constantly losing work (e.g., because you forget to transfer it out before the disposable self-destructs), then that's a big problem!
 Your extra self-imposed security measures are interfering with the very thing they're designed to protect.
 At times like these, take a deep breath and remember